GUIDANCE FOR PRESENTERS

 Ocean Tracking Network: Tracking Seals Movement in our Oceans

-GUIDANCE FOR POSTERS
+GUIDANCE FOR POSTER PRESENTATIONS

 Good posters are essentially extended abstracts with easily readable graphics to make the main points.
-The poster should clearly describe your research and its results without need for extended explanation.
+The poster should clearly describe your research and its results without the need for extended explanation.
 With these goals in mind, we offer the following practical guidelines:

 TITLE

-The title of your poster and the names of the authors should be large and clearly visible from 20 feet away.
+The title of your poster and the names of the authors should be large and visible from 20 feet away.
 This means that the font should be at least 1 inch (2.54 cm, 72-point font size) in height.
 Affiliations and contact details (including e-mail addresses) of authors should be included.

 ABSTRACT